RodrigoCarrico01/cursonode_compressao_video/README.md

 - ffmpeg version from 2019.
 - Optional: nodemon (to facilitate development).

+### Cloning the Project and Opening in VSCode
+1. Open a terminal and navigate to the directory where you want to clone the project.
+2. Run the following command to clone the repository: ```git clone <repository-url>``` *Replace <repository-url> with the actual URL of the GitHub repository.*
+3. After cloning, navigate into the project folder: ```cd <project-folder>```
+4. Open the project in Visual Studio Code.

 ### ffmpeg Installation
 1. Go to this website: ``https://www.videohelp.com/software/ffmpeg/old-versions``
 2. Download the recommended ffmpeg version from 2019: `ffmpeg-20191126-59d264b-win64-static.zip`